SALVATION IS NEEDED!

 WHAT IS SIN?

-Sin is defined as any failure to conform to the holy character of God (Romans 3:23).
-The sinful nature manifests itself through selfish thoughts and actions, as well as rebellion against the will and plan of God (John 3:19-20; Galatians 5:19-21).
-When a created being pursues its own will over the Creator's, it is considered sin.
-This is because the Creator has the authority over His creation, and His will must be fulfilled (Isaiah 14:12-15; Romans 1:18-32; 8:5-8; 9:19-21).
+Sin is defined as any failure to conform to the holy character of God, as stated in Romans 3:23.
+Our sinful nature reveals itself through selfish thoughts and actions and rebellion against God's will and plan (John 3:19-20; Galatians 5:19-21).
+When a created being prioritizes its own will over the Creator's, it is considered a sin.
+This is rooted in the understanding that the Creator possesses authority over His creation, and His will must be fulfilled (Isaiah 14:12-15; Romans 1:18-32; 8:5-8; 9:19-21).
+Sin arises from a fundamental conflict between human desires and divine intentions.

 THE PENELTY OF SIN.

 God loves all people and desires for them to be with Him.
-However, He cannot tolerate sin or sinners in His presence because of His holiness and righteousness.
-As a result, He must condemn and judge sin.
-The penalty for sin is death—both physical and spiritual (Genesis 2:16-17; Ezekiel 18:4; Romans 6:23).
-Physical death refers to separation from life in this world, while spiritual death means separation from God.
+However, He cannot tolerate sin or sinners in His presence due to His holiness and righteousness.
+Consequently, He must condemn and judge sin, as the penalty for sin is physical and spiritual death (Genesis 2:16-17; Ezekiel 18:4; Romans 6:23).

 THE WORK OF CHRIST.

-God sent His Son to unite with humankind to accomplish His plan (John 1:1-2, 14).
-This union occurred through the virgin birth of Jesus Christ, conceived by the Holy Spirit (Matthew 1:20-23).
-The plan included Jesus, the Christ, dying by crucifixion as a substitute for all sinners (Psalm 22:1, 11-18; Isaiah 53:3-12; Romans 5:6-8).
-Jesus had no sin of His own, but He allowed all sins to be placed upon Him (2 Corinthians 5:21; 1 Peter 2:21-24).
-He expressed His separation from God with the words, “Why have You forsaken me?” spoken from the cross (Matthew 27:46).
-His declaration, “It is finished,” indicated that the payment for sin had been completed (John 19:30).
+God sent His Son to unite with humankind to accomplish His divine plan (John 1:1-2, 14).
+This union was realized through the virgin birth of Jesus Christ, conceived by the Holy Spirit (Matthew 1:20-23).
+A central aspect of this plan was Jesus, the Christ, dying by crucifixion as a substitute for all sinners (Psalm 22:1, 11-18; Isaiah 53:3-12; Romans 5:6-8).
+Though He was without sin, He willingly took upon Himself the sins of humanity (2 Corinthians 5:21; 1 Peter 2:21-24).

 THE WORK OF THE HOLY SPIRIT

-Christ's payment for sin allows God to save sinners.
-This process begins with the convicting work of the Holy Spirit, which creates an awareness of sin and a genuine need for salvation (John 16:8-10).
-When a person learns the gospel truth—that Jesus Christ died to pay the penalty for sin—the Holy Spirit enables them to understand and believe this message (1 Corinthians 2:11-12).
+Christ's payment for sin provides the means for God to save sinners.
+This transformative process begins with the Holy Spirit's convicting work, instilling a consciousness of sin and fostering a genuine need for salvation (John 16:8-10).
+Once individuals become aware of their sinfulness, they are introduced to the gospel truth: Jesus Christ died to atone for their sins.
+It is through the Holy Spirit that they gain understanding and the ability to believe in this essential message, as noted in 1 Corinthians 2:11-12.

 THE RESPONSIBILITY OF SINNERS

-Sinners receive redemption by believing that Jesus Christ died for their sins and was raised from the dead (John 1:12; 3:16; Acts 16:31; Romans 1:16-17; 10:9-14; 1 Corinthians 15:1-5).
-Believing means trusting in and relying on Christ rather than depending on our actions or anything else for salvation from sin.
-The faith that God requires for salvation is not about "doing" anything; it's about depending on the Savior to save us.
-The New Testament mentions "faith" or "belief" as God's only requirement for salvation in over one hundred verses, including those cited above.
+Sinners can attain redemption by believing that Jesus Christ died for their sins and was raised from the dead.
+This belief is rooted in trusting and relying on Christ rather than self-effort or any other means of salvation from sin.
+The faith that God requires for salvation centers on depending on the Savior to accomplish the work of saving rather than on human “doing.”
+The New Testament emphasizes “faith” or “belief” as God’s only requirement for salvation, with over one hundred verses reinforcing this message, including John 1:12, John 3:16, Acts 16:31, Romans 1:16-17, and Romans 10:9-14.

 THE BELIEVERS NEW LIFE

-When sinners accept Christ as their Savior through faith, God forgives all their sins and grants them eternal life (Eph.
+When sinners accept Christ as their Savior through faith, they experience a transformative moment in which God forgives all their sins and grants them the gift of eternal life (Eph.
 1:7; Col. 1:13-14; 1 Jn.
 5:13).
-This transformative experience marks the beginning of a new spiritual life, which is given through the regenerating work of the Holy Spirit (Tit.
+This marks the beginning of a new spiritual life, made possible through the regenerating work of the Holy Spirit (Tit.
 3:5).
-It is often referred to as a new birth (Jn.
-3:3-8), whereby believers become born-again children of God (1 Jn.
+Often referred to as the new birth (Jn.
+3:3-8), believers become born-again children of God (1 Jn.
 3:1-2).
-Importantly, eternal life is received by grace through faith alone, independent of any works of righteousness (Jn.
+Importantly, this eternal life is received by grace through faith alone, independent of any works of righteousness (Jn.
 3:17-18, 36; 20:30-31; Eph.
 2:4-9).

 SANCTIFICATION OF THE BELIEVER

-When an individual becomes a child of God through faith, they receive a new nature (2 Corinthians 5:17; 2 Peter 1:2-4).
-This transformation marks the beginning of a process known as progressive sanctification, where God actively works in the believer's life to produce good works.
+When an individual becomes a child of God through faith, they undergo a transformational process marked by the reception of a new nature (2 Corinthians 5:17; 2 Peter 1:2-4).
+This new birth initiates progressive sanctification, where God actively works to bring about good works in the believer's life.

-At the moment of new birth, believers also enter into positional sanctification, meaning they are immediately set apart to God in holiness and deemed entirely acceptable to Him (1 Corinthians 1:30, 6:11; Ephesians 2:19; Hebrews 10:10, 14).
-For example, the Corinthians were referred to as saints (1 Corinthians 1:2), even though they needed to address issues in their behavior, as discussed throughout Paul's letter to them.
+At the moment of new birth, believers also enter into positional sanctification.
+This means they are set apart to God in holiness and regarded as entirely acceptable to Him (1 Corinthians 1:30, 6:11; Ephesians 2:19; Hebrews 10:10, 14).
+For instance, even the Corinthians, who faced many behavioral issues, were called saints in Paul's letters (1 Corinthians 1:2).
+This illustrates that positional sanctification is a status conferred upon believers, regardless of their current behavior.

-Ultimate sanctification refers to the complete perfection in holiness that believers will experience when they are glorified in the presence of God (Romans 8:29-30; Ephesians 1:4; 5:27; 1 John 3:1-3; Jude 1:24).
+In addition to these initial stages, believers look forward to ultimate sanctification, which refers to the complete perfection in holiness they will experience when glorified in the presence of God (Romans 8:29-30; Ephesians 1:4; 5:27; 1 John 3:1-3; Jude 1:24).

-In the present, believers are called to put away sin and practice righteousness as part of their sanctification journey (Romans 6:1-22, 12:1-2).
-God's plan for every believer encompasses engaging in good works (Ephesians 2:10; Titus 3:8).
-The indwelling Holy Spirit empowers believers to develop Christ-like character and perform good deeds that honor God (Romans 8:2-4, 11-14; Galatians 5:22-25).
+In the present, believers are called to engage in a lifelong journey of sanctification by putting away sin and practicing righteousness (Romans 6:1-22, 12:1-2).
+God's plan for each believer includes participation in good works that reflect their new identity (Ephesians 2:10; Titus 3:8).
+The indwelling Holy Spirit empowers believers to develop Christ-like character and to perform deeds that honor God (Romans 8:2-4, 11-14; Galatians 5:22-25).

 THE BELIEVER’S ASSURANCE AND ETERNAL SECURITY

-Assurance of salvation is attainable by understanding the requirements outlined in the Word of God and recognizing that these requirements have been fulfilled.
+Assurance of salvation is attainable through understanding the requirements outlined in the Word of God and recognizing that these requirements have already been fulfilled.
 The sole condition for salvation is faith in Jesus Christ as Savior.
-For instance, John 3:36 affirms that believers possess eternal life, while John 5:24 highlights that they will not face judgment and have transitioned from death to life.
-The use of present tense verbs in these verses indicates that eternal life is a current possession for those who believe.
+For example, John 3:36 asserts that believers have eternal life, and John 5:24 emphasizes that they will not face judgment but have transitioned from death to life.
+Present tense verbs in these passages indicate that eternal life is a current possession for those who believe.

-The Apostle Paul further emphasizes this assurance when he instructs the Philippian jailer to "Believe in the Lord Jesus, and you will be saved" (Acts 16:31).
-Similarly, the Apostle John reinforces this idea by stating that eternal life is a gift from God granted through His Son.
-Those who have the Son already possess life, and those who believe in His name can confidently know they have eternal life (1 John 5:13).
-Thus, by understanding that God requires belief, recognizing that faith in Christ is sufficient, and placing that faith in Him, individuals can be assured that their salvation is both real and personally held.
+The Apostle Paul reinforces this assurance when he instructs the Philippian jailer to "Believe in the Lord Jesus, and you will be saved" (Acts 16:31).
+Similarly, the Apostle John highlights that eternal life is a gift from God given through His Son.
+Those who have the Son already possess life, and those who place their faith in Him can confidently know they have eternal life (1 John 5:13).
+By understanding that God requires belief and that faith in Christ is sufficient, individuals can be assured that their salvation is both real and personally held.

-Eternal life is affirmed as a present possession for all believers in Christ (John 3:36; 5:24).
-Because eternity is everlasting, the life that believers possess is not temporary but permanent.
+Furthermore, eternal life is affirmed as a present possession for all believers in Christ, as clarified in John 3:36 and 5:24.
+Since eternity is everlasting, the life that believers possess is not temporary but permanent.
 This eternal life begins now and continues forever.
-Jesus assures us that those to whom He grants eternal life will never perish, as He securely holds them in His hands alongside the Father's protective grasp.
-As stated in John 10:27-30, no one can snatch them from either hand, providing profound security for believers.
+Jesus assures us that those He grants eternal life will never perish, securely held in His hands alongside the Father's protective grasp.
+As stated in John 10:27-30, no one can snatch them from either hand, providing profound security for all believers.

-Moreover, Romans 8 begins by affirming that there is no condemnation for those in Christ Jesus, a status given by the Spirit at the moment of salvation.
-The chapter concludes with the comforting assurance that nothing can separate believers from the love of God.
+Additionally, Romans 8 opens with the declaration that there is no condemnation for those in Christ Jesus—a status granted by the Spirit at the moment of salvation.
+The chapter ends with the comforting assurance that nothing can separate believers from the love of God.
 This truth reinforces the idea that believers are eternally secure.
-Therefore, salvation is not just a future hope but a present and permanent possession for every believer!
+Therefore, salvation is not merely a future hope but a present and permanent possession for every believer!